lupyuen/lupyuen.github.io/src/wifi.md

 The [__BL602 WiFi Library `libbl602_wifi.a`__](https://github.com/pine64/bl602-re/tree/master/blobs) might contain some extra WiFi Functions that won't get linked into the WiFi Firmware.

 Hence we're decompiling and analysing the __actual WiFi Functions called by the WiFi Firmware__.

+(BTW: Our counting of Lines of Code will include Blank Lines and Comment Lines)

 ## Load functions into spreadsheet